Hot weather guidelines

 Employers

-- Establish a policy and plan to deal with extreme temperatures.
-Review a sample policy.
-Identify and post potential sun exposure hazards in the workplace.
+- Identify and post potential sun and heat exposure hazards in the workplace.

 - Ensure employees adhere to health and safety guidelines related to extreme temperature and UV protection.